datacarpentry/semester-biology/lectures/data_structures_R.md

 * sequence of values with the same type
 * make one using c(): `sites <- c("a", "a", "b", "b")`
 * explore: `str(sites)`, `length(sites)`
-* TAB: Let the computer do repetitious work, easier, few mistakes
+* Use the Tab key for autocomplete: Let the computer do repetitious work, easier, few mistakes
 * slicing: `sites[1]`, `sites[1:3]`, `1:3` makes a vector so this is the same as `sites[c(1, 2, 3)]` which you can use to get any subset or order you want
 * math: